FQA FELLOW ELECTED A FELLOW OF THE ROYAL SOCIETY

 Three times a year QAAS combines with QUT's Data Science Centre to host a Webinar called "Data Science in the News" for QAAS Fellows and Members.
 Click for the 2025 webinars, together with links to former webinars.

-Next webinar
+Next webinar:

-News from Regional and Remote Queensland
+News from Regional & Remote Queensland New Fellows Voices from the Pandemic

-News from the work of fellows and members in regional and remote Queensland..
+News from the work of fellows and members in regional and remote Queensland.

-We are delighted to have welcomed 13 new Fellows to the Academy in 2025.
+We are delighted to have welcomed 20 new Fellows to the Academy in 2025.

 In 2024, following a series of Round Tables organized by QAAS President Helen Chenery, the QAAS published a report on the COVID-19 experience, Voices from the Pandemic.